MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 1. __Certificate type__: Device
 2. Add a User principal name (UPN) __Subject alternative name (SAN)__ where the value is the UPN of the shared account assigned to the device.
 The UPN must contain the device serial number to associate it with a device.
 You can use the Intune variable __{{Device_Serial}}__ to refer to the device serial number.
 For example, enter a value of `HL-{{Device_Serial}}@contoso.com` if the shared accounts have a name format of `HL-123456789@contoso.com`.
-3. __Key storage provider (KSP)__: Select "Require TPM, otherwise fail" to ensure that the certificate cannot be exported from the device to be used elsewhere.
+3. __Key storage provider (KSP)__: Select "Require TPM, otherwise fail" to ensure that the certificate can't be exported from the device to be used elsewhere.
 4. Ensure that the certificate has at least the following __Extended key usages (EKUs)__:
     -	Smartcard Logon: 1.3.6.1.4.1.311.20.2.2
     - Client Authentication: 1.3.6.1.5.5.7.3.2

    You may add other EKUs to this list to further restrict the certificates allowed for AAD CBA.
-You will need to add these EKUs to the XML for [ConfigureSharedAccount policy](#configuresharedaccount-policy).
+You need to add these EKUs to the XML for [ConfigureSharedAccount policy](#configuresharedaccount-policy).

 ![Example SCEP configuration](images/sharedaccount/scep-config.png)

-For detailed steps on configuring SCEP in Intune see [Use SCEP certificate profiles with Microsoft Intune](/mem/intune/protect/certificates-profile-scep).
+For detailed steps on configuring SCEP in Intune, see [Use SCEP certificate profiles with Microsoft Intune](/mem/intune/protect/certificates-profile-scep).

 #### CA certificate deployment
 The devices must also trust the CA who issued its client certificate.
 Create a trusted certificate configuration and assign it to “SharedDevices” group.
 This assignment deploys your CA certificate to the devices.
 See documentation: [Create trusted certificate profiles in Microsoft Intune](/mem/intune/protect/certificates-trusted-root).